Appeals court deals blow to Trump administration travel ban

 Trump’s administration argued the court should not look beyond the text of the executive order, which doesn’t mention religion.
 The countries were not chosen because they are predominantly Muslim but because they present terrorism risks, the administration said.

-The government’s “asserted national security interest … appears to be a post hoc, secondary justification for an executive action rooted in religious animus and intended to bar Muslims from this country,” wrote the chief judge of the circuit, Roger L. Gregory.
+But Chief Judge Roger L. Gregory wrote that the government’s “asserted national security interest … appears to be a post hoc, secondary justification for an executive action rooted in religious animus and intended to bar Muslims from this country.”

-“Congress granted the president broad power to deny entry to aliens, but that power is not absolute,” Gregory wrote.
-“It cannot go unchecked when, as here, the president wields it through an executive edict that stands to cause irreparable harm to individuals across this nation.”
+The three dissenting judges, all appointed by Republican presidents, said the majority was wrong to look beyond the text of the order.
+Calling the executive order a “modest action” Judge Paul V. Niemeyer wrote that Supreme Court precedent required the court to consider the order “on its face.”
+Looked at that way, the executive order “is entirely without constitutional fault,” he wrote.

+Ilya Somin, a law professor at George Mason University, said the partisan split was troubling.

+If the Supreme Court follows the same kind of partisan divide, the Trump administration may fare better since five of the nine are Republican nominees.
+Still, he said, it’s difficult to make a confident prediction because “Supreme Court justices don’t always vote in ideological lockstep.”

-The first travel ban in January triggered chaos and protests across the country as travelers were stopped from boarding international flights and detained at airports for hours.
+The first travel ban issued Jan.
+27 was aimed at seven countries and triggered chaos and protests across the country as travelers were stopped from boarding international flights and detained at airports for hours.
 Trump tweaked the order after the 9th U.S. Circuit Court of Appeals refused to reinstate the ban.

 The new version made it clear the 90-day ban covering those six countries doesn’t apply to those who already have valid visas.
 It got rid of language that would give priority to religious minorities and removed Iraq from the list of banned countries.